sonicavionics/sonicavionics.com/docs/join/index.md

 ## Upon Completion

-If you have the requirements, and have completed your challenge contact 'zeulewan' on discord or email: zeul@mordasiewicz.com
+If you have the requirements, and have completed the challenge contact 'zeulewan' on discord or email: zeul@mordasiewicz.com